Epyon01P/hasstutorial/README.md

 `sudo mkdir homeassistant`

-Change the ownership of the directory to our homeassistant user
+Change the ownership of the directory to our new homeassistant user

 `sudo chown homeassistant:homeassistant homeassistant`